Rusty84/Selenium-Ruby/README.md

 Added take screenshot commsnd to openurl.rb

 Added Google_Search.rb with arguments.
-This will launch a Google search in Firefox and perform the search from the command line meaning the user does not have to open the browser and search manually.
+This will launch a Google search in Firefox and perform the search by passing in the search item from the command line.
+Meaning the user does not have to open the browser and search manually.
 To run from command line type ruby Google_search.rb "ENTER SEARCH REQUIREMENTS"